enlore/cognition-kit/README.md

 ## Use It

 Download the [latest release](https://github.com/enlore/cognition-vanilla/releases).
-Unzip it, and move down into it's directory.
+Unzip it, and move down into its newly created directory.

 Then, from a shell/command prompt opened up in that same dir: